Code of Maine Rules

 (b) Alternative operating scenarios which are specifically identified in the Part 70 license; or

 (2) Off-License Changes.
-Off-license changes that are not addressed or prohibited in the Part 70 license, shall meet all Applicable requirements, shall not violate any existing permit term or condition, and are the following:
+Off-license changes that are not addressed or prohibited in the Part 70 license shall meet all Applicable requirements, shall not violate any existing permit term or condition, and are the following:

-(a) A change at Part 70 source for which the applicant has received written Departmental approval that the change does not require a license amendment.
+(a) A change at Part 70 source for which the applicant has received written Departmental confirmation that the change does not require a license amendment.
 The licensee shall keep a record describing the changes made under this section.
 Department approved changes are not eligible for the permit shield; or

 (b) The modification of an insignificant activity that can still be qualified as such after the modification.